 It is aimed at those tenants who have a source of income but are

 require assistance from local governing bodies or charitable organizations

-in order to reduce the rents to affordable
+in order to reduce the rents to affordable levels.
+Although SRO

-does not impose income limits for admission.
+not impose income limits for admission.

 single-room apartment buildings with financing insured by HUD, thus

 enabling people with very limited incomes to find clean and safe